OUR BOARD

 Brian is the CEO of House of Moves, a motion capture and animation studio in Los Angeles, California.
 His professional expertise is the end-to-end production of games and cinematics, and Brian’s work can be seen in franchises and popular titles such as Tron, God of War, Call of Duty and Halo.
 Most importantly, Brian is a husband and father.
 He and his wife have two amazing kids, including a son with a non-verbal learning difference.

-Eric has nearly 40 years of camp experience, at some of the Northeast’s finest camps.
-He has been a full time camp professional for over 20 years and is an active member of the American Camp Association.
+Eric has over 40 years of camp experience, at some of the Northeast’s finest camps.
+He has been a full time camp professional for over 25 years and is an active member of the American Camp Association.
 Eric earned a BA in Math from Haverford College and a Masters in Education from Harvard University.
 In 2008, Eric and his wife, Debbie, started Camp Akeela, a community designed as a second home for "quirky" campers to thrive socially.

 Eric Sasson